 What’s more, the videos that are vehicle-focused cover an extremely broad range of topics – including school bus conversions, camper van, truck, and RV renovations, and even an ambulance build – that is bound to get your creative juices flowing.
 Many of the videos show some of the most impressive interiors we’ve come across, and if you’re in need of some inspiration for jazzing up the inside of your van, then this is definitely the channel to inspire you.

 Who?
 French Canadian couple, Dom and Marie

 What?
 A converted Promaster 136” (more commonly known as ‘Vanessa’)

 When?
 Weekly Sunday videos

-Best for: Tips for how to work remotely and earn while you’re on the road
+Best for: Tips for how to work remotely and earn while living life on the road

 Sadly, we aren’t all fortunate to leave work behind us when we head out on a four-wheeled adventure.
-Fortunately, this channel, brought to you by a French Canadian couple, Dom and Maire, provides excellent tips on not only living in a van… but actually working from one too – if you’ll be working while you’re on the road, then you might want to check out their episodes on going freelance, WiFi hacks and internet, and making money while traveling.
+Fortunately, this channel, brought to you by a French Canadian couple, Dom and Maire, provides excellent tips on not only living in a van… but actually working from one too – if you’ll be working during your life on the road, then you might want to check out their episodes on going freelance, WiFi hacks and internet, and making money while traveling.